East Newark, New Jersey: Public safety

-East Newark has a police department with nine sworn officers, led by Chief Anthony Monteiro.
+East Newark has a police department, led by Public Safety Director Al Bringa.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 2.71 mi of roadways, of which 2.27 mi were maintained by the municipality and 0.44 mi by Hudson County.

 Interstate 280 passes through the southern portion of the borough.
 The entrances to interchange 16 lie in adjacent Harrison, and those for interchange 15B lie in Newark across the William A. Stickel Memorial Bridge over the Passaic River, which is crossed by the Clay Street Bridge.

 Public transportation

 NJ Transit bus service is available to Newark on the 30 and 76 routes.

 The closest NJ Transit rail station to East Newark is the Newark Broad Street Station, with connections to the Montclair-Boonton Line and both branches of the Morris & Essex Lines.
 The station is also served by the Newark Light Rail.
 The closest rapid transit service is the PATH's Harrison station, a few blocks south of East Newark.

 The closest airport with scheduled passenger service is Newark Liberty International Airport, located 4.8 mi south in Newark and Elizabeth.
 John F. Kennedy International Airport and LaGuardia Airport are in Queens, New York City.